Maxiviper117/awesome-auth/README.md

 - **[Spring Security](https://spring.io/projects/spring-security)**: A powerful and highly customizable authentication and access-control framework for Java applications.

 - **[Laravel Socialite](https://laravel.com/docs/11.x/socialite)**: A Laravel package that provides an easy and convenient way to authenticate with OAuth providers like Facebook, Twitter, Google, and more.
+  - **[Socialite Providers](https://socialiteproviders.com/)**: An extension to Laravel Socialite offering a collection of OAuth 1 and OAuth 2 packages, enabling integration with additional providers beyond those supported by default.

 ## Resources